Electric shocks in cats and kittens

 The live current may still be present and will shock you too if you touch your cat, so your first step should be to turn off the power.
+If you consider that you cat may have been electrocuted, before attempting to touch them it is essential you make sure it is electrically safe to do so.
+Turn off any possible source of electricity.
 This may involve simply switching off the socket at the wall or turning off the mains supply.

 If this isn’t possible, consider contacting the emergency services for specialist help.
 It may be possible to break the contact between your cat and the live current using a wooden or plastic pole — never use metal — to push them away from the electric source, or the source away from them.
 Be extremely careful if the area is wet as this will also conduct electricity.
 Do not approach your cat if she is lying in a puddle and consider your own safety first.